 - Carpenter ants don't consume wood.
 Your home is not a food source for these insects.
 They create tunnels and galleries in wood to establish a safe place to put their nests.
 Their goal is not to systematically consume every inch of your support timbers.

 - Subterranean termites eat wood.
 When a carpenter ant infestation takes root in a structure, it is often detected because of the frass (sawdust) that carpenter ants push out of their tunnels.
-This frass, when deposited in a location that can be seen, will prompt a property owner to take action.
+When deposited in a location that can be seen, this frass will prompt a property owner to take action.
 Termites eat wood.
-They have no need to push anything out of their tunnels.
+They do not need to push anything out of their tunnels.
 So they can feed on a structure for years without being detected.

 - Subterranean termites need moisture.
 When these termites are exposed to the drying effects of air and sunlight, they dry up and die.
 Carpenter ants do not.
 So, unless you're ripping out a wall to do some new construction, you're probably not going to see termite workers crawling around.
 You may, however, see carpenter ant workers, especially scouts, which will crawl around inside your home looking for food sources.

 - Statistics.
-There are many examples we could give for why termites are more destructive than carpenter ants but, at the end of the day, statistics tell the story.
-In the United States, carpenter ants are a million dollar problem.
-Termites are a billion dollar problem.
+We could give many examples for why termites are more destructive than carpenter ants, but, at the end of the day, statistics tell the story.
+In the United States, carpenter ants are a million-dollar problem.
+Termites are a billion-dollar problem.

-When it comes to protecting your property from these two pests it is always best to partner with a certified termite control professional.
+When protecting your property from these two pests, it is always best to partner with a certified termite control professional.
 Though the methods and products for ants and termites are different, both pests are difficult to control.
 And both can elude inspections.

-If you live in NYC, Brooklyn, Long Island or Five Boroughs, contact us for fast assistance and effective results.
+Contact us for fast assistance and effective results if you live in NYC, Brooklyn, Long Island, or Five Boroughs.
 No home should ever be without protection from wood-destroying insects.